harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_MinION_2nd.md

 ```
 137 contigs
 ```

-Busco has replaced CEGMA and was run to check gene space in assemblies

 ```bash
 for Assembly in $(ls assembly/SMARTdenovo/N.ditissima/Hg199/Hg199_smartdenovo.dmo.lay.utg); do
 Strain=$(echo $Assembly | rev | cut -f2 -d '/' | rev)